 Prereq: Consent by audition, or prior MUS 203 with grade C or better.

 Rehearsal and performance group for instrumentalists.
+Repertoire ranges from the Renaissance and Baroque to contemporary strumentalists.
 Repertoire ranges from the Renaissance and Baroque to contemporary music, including major works for chorus and opera.
 (May be repeated without limit for credit.)
 1cr., 2hr. lect./lab (DA)